Stock Market Bears Reward Patience

 Said differently, the bear market will reward patience.
 Identify the names of stocks on your wish list.
 Then, wait for them to fall into your lap at prices that are likely to reward handsomely over the next five years.

 I gave you some of mine above.
-Here are a few more: Caterpillar (NYSE:CAT), Scotts Miracle-Gro Co (NYSE:SMG), Square (NYSE:SQ).
+Here are a few more: Caterpillar (NYSE:CAT), Scotts Miracle-Gro Co.
+(NYSE:SMG), Square (NYSE:SQ).

 Not all of them will be winners simply because you acquire them 35%-60% off of their highs.
 Be prepared for the possibility that some companies get obliterated in the way that they did in 2000's tech wreck.
 Use stop-limit loss orders or other methods for protection.

-In the meantime, if you’re going to follow the Fed in your thirst to “buy, buy, buy,” follow them into direct areas of support.
+In the meantime, if you're going to follow the Fed in your thirst to "buy, buy, buy," follow them into direct areas of support.
 The Fed is directly backstopping municipal bonds, making iShares National Muni Bond (NYSEARCA:MUB) worthy.
 The central bank is directly buying mortgage-backed bonds, making iShares MBS ETF (NASDAQ:MBB) an investable option.
-And, not to be outdone, short-term corporate bonds via Vanguard Short Term Corporate (NASDAQ:VCSH) should provide you with a relatively safe yield.
+And, not to be outdone, short-term corporate bonds via Vanguard Short-Term Corporate (NASDAQ:VCSH) should provide you with a relatively safe yield.

 Disclosure: Gary Gordon, MS, CFP is the president of Pacific Park Financial, Inc., a Registered Investment Adviser with the SEC.
 Gary Gordon, Pacific Park Financial, Inc, and/or its clients may hold positions in the ETFs, mutual funds, and/or any investment asset mentioned above.
 The commentary does not constitute individualized investment advice.
 The opinions offered herein are not personalized recommendations to buy, sell or hold securities.
 At times, issuers of exchange-traded products compensate Pacific Park Financial, Inc. or its subsidiaries for advertising at the ETF Expert web site.
 ETF Expert content is created independently of any advertising relationships.